oddbird/oddleventy/content/blog/2024/css-layout.md

 before they even consider using it in production.

 In conversations,
-I'll especially hear concerns
+I especially hear concerns
 about browsers like iOS Safari that update more slowly, part of a much heavier OS update.
-Safari on mac may update in monthly-ish cycles, but users with an old phone are often out-of-date.
+Safari on Mac may update in monthly-ish cycles, but users with an old phone are often out-of-date.